 Category Scoring Criteria Possible Avg Grade Introduce and remind audience of proposed system purpose; update timeline and requirements, budget.
 Explain any updates and changes.
 5 Content Detailed system description- Including system block diagram highlighting system architecture.
 Detailed hardware description - describe hardware in sufficient detail.
 Detailed software description - describe software in sufficient detail code.
 Accurate information is presented and sufficient information for an engineering audience is provided.
-5 Live demo of system working 30 i otal Points 100 83.4 (CET) 84.14 (ESET) Were sources (figures, tables, etc.) appropriately cited?
-Total Points 3 92 4 (CET) Organization Was information presented in a logical sequence?
-3 Cust.
-Interaction Did the presenter correctly answer questions in a professional manner?
-4 Did you feel that the presenter communicated their project to you in a clear and concise manner?
-3 Were you able to read the slides, and were they proofread?
+5 Live demo of system working 30

+Organization Was information es (figures, tables, etc.) appropriately cited?
+3 Interaction ation presented in a logical sequence?
+3 enter correctly answer questions in a professional manner?
+4 Did you feel concise man that the presenter communicated their project to you in a clear and nner?
+3 Were you ab ole to read the slides, and were they proofread?
 3 Did you feel engaged during the presentation?
-3 Did the presenter use a clear voice and provide smooth delivery?
-3 Presentation Was the speaker appropriately animated and did they maintain good eye contact with the audience?
+3 Did the pres enter use a clear voice and provide smooth delivery?
+3 Was the spe with the audi eaker appropriately animated and did they maintain good eye contact lience?
 3